stephenwvickers/node-windows-eventlog-reader/README.md

    date and time at which the event was generated
  * `timeWritten` - Instance of the JavaScript `Date` class specifying the date and time at which the event was actually written to the event log
+ * `eventId` - Number specifying the event identifier, this is specifiec to the event source
  * `eventType` - String specifying event type, this can be one of `Error`, `Warning`, `Information`, `AuditSuccess`, `AuditFailure` or `Unknown`
- * `eventCategory` - Number specifying the event category, this is specific to the event and not defined by this module
+ * `eventCategory` - Number specifying the event category, this is specific to the event source and is not defined by this module
  * `message` - String containing the formatted event message

+Event identifiers, i.e. the `eventId` attribute, contain multiple sub-fields.
+Refer to Win32 API documentation for details on each field.
+To obtain the event code field, as it is displayed in the Windows event log viewer, bitwise `&` the `eventId` attribute with `0xffff`:

+    var eventCode = event.eventId & 0xffff;

 # Error Handling